D-SCoRE: Document-Centric Segmentation and CoT Reasoning with Structured Export for QA-CoT Data Generation: Methodology

 \subsubsection{Stage 1: QA Generation}

-In this inaugural stage, QA pairs are synthesized from individual text segments, with an emphasis on fostering dataset heterogeneity via a judicious amalgamation of explicit and implicit interrogatives.
-Explicit questions pertain to factual elements that are directly retrievable from the text, whereas implicit questions necessitate inferential reasoning or the amalgamation of latent insights.
-Through targeted prompt engineering, the LLM is directed to:
+In this stage, QA pairs are synthesized from text segments with an emphasis on heterogeneity through a balanced mix of explicit and implicit questions: explicit questions target directly retrievable factual elements, while implicit questions require inferential reasoning or synthesis of latent insights across sentences.
+Via targeted prompt engineering, the LLM is instructed to identify discrete entities or informational units for explicit questions, perform cross-sentence inferential reasoning and integrate latent insights for implicit questions, and enhance question variability through semantic role permutations while preserving answer invariance.
+Unlike traditional explicit-focused annotations, D-SCoRE prioritizes implicit questions augmented with CoT traces, enabling models to develop reasoning capabilities beyond surface-level matching.